Serving Edmonton for over 120 years

 Do wasps leave on their own?

-In temperate climates, this means that if you can tolerate a wasp nest for a few months, it may well be that the problem resolves itself with the onset of winter.
+In temperate climates, this means that if you can tolerate a wasp nest for a few months, the problem may be resolved with the onset of winter.
 However, during the active months, wasps can be quite aggressive in defending their nest, and their stings can be painful, posing a risk especially to those allergic to wasp stings.
 Therefore, if the nest is in a location that poses a threat to human activity, it may be necessary to remove it earlier, which is a task usually best left to pest control professionals due to the risks involved.

 Repelling wasps from your property effectively involves a multifaceted approach that combines preventative measures, routine maintenance, and natural deterrents.
 Regular inspection of your property is paramount to identify and seal any potential entry points.
 Wasps often construct their nests within small openings in walls, around windows and eaves, and in other hidden crevices.
 By carefully sealing these spots, you can greatly decrease the chance of wasps setting up residence.